efermenal/personal-blog/content/books/le-grand-meaulnes/index.md

 less vigorous, but resigned adulthood, and I believe that this point can be clearly marked when he asks Seurel to forget everything.

+ > I thought too that our youth was over and we had failed to find happiness

 Seurel, by contrast, pursuits the desire not for love, but for adventure, without becoming isolated by his obsessions and making friendship and loyalty his hallmarks.
 Unlike Meaulnes, he is less reckless, introspective and cautious.
 His eyes serve to comment on the events unfolding around him, and his